 While Karma retired from competitive Call of Duty relatively early, it was still following a remarkable career that spanned more than ten years.
 As one of the most iconic players in the history of Call of Duty, Karma enjoyed tenure with twelve of the industry’s most prolific organisations.
 He was an instrumental part of the famed OpTic dynasty, and during his career, he was the first-ever Call of Duty player to secure three world championship rings.

 His competitive streak began on Call of Duty 4: Modern Warfare, but it was during the Black Ops II era in 2012 that Karma truly cemented himself as an incredible player.
-By the time he had retired, Karma had picked up 24 chips and landed more than $760k in winnings.
-Like many other players on this list, once he’d retired from actively competing, Karma pivoted to become a prestigious content creator.
+By the time he had retired, Karma had picked up 24 chips and landed more than $800k in winnings (approximately $833,962).
+Like many other players on this list, once he’d retired from actively competing, Karma pivoted to become a prestigious content creator and avid, active supporter and ambassador of OpTic.

 Watch Karma on Twitch: https://www.twitch.tv/karma